-- supply chain partners are an active and integral part of the project teams, - Lean improvement activity is founded on a collaborative working approach with true integrated project teams working with customers / Client / stakeholder and supply chain partners and - all supply chain partners adopt Lean principles and processes to routinely improve their business area and improve the capability of the entire supply chain. - 1.4.16 In carrying out the above methodology the Contractor enables and supports its supply chain in the adoption of Lean Continual Improvement and engages the supply chain in Lean improvement projects. - 1.4.17 The Contractor refers to the Client's Managing Down Cost Toolkit to identify and consider continual improvement opportunities (see link in Annex 3).
+supply chain partners are an active and integral part of the project teams,

+- Lean improvement activity is founded on a collaborative working approach with true integrated project teams working with customers / Client / stakeholder and supply chain partners and - all supply chain partners adopt Lean principles and processes to routinely improve their business area and improve the capability of the entire supply chain. - 1.4.5 In carrying out the above methodology the Supplier enables and supports its supply chain in the adoption of Lean Continual Improvement and engages the supply chain in Lean improvement projects. - 1.4.6 The Supplier refers to the Client's Managing Down Cost Toolkit to identify and consider continual improvement opportunities in Appendix 2.